chrissobolewski/chrissobolewski.github.io/_posts/2019-06-29-The-Lust-for-a-New-Device-as-an-Excuse-for-Not-Being-Creative.md

 ![iPhone 6S Plus with Microsoft Foldable Keyboard](https://quickcoffee.net/images/posts/7870bd45459d3640da5dc606585be65c.jpeg)

-Sadly, I have the same thing with photography.
-Currently, my excuse is that I *need* a full-frame camera in order to take good pictures.

-This is terrible decision-making.
-It’s excessive consumerism that’s against my values.
-And bad for my wallet.

 How can I stop myself from wanting?

 *Written, edited on, and published from iPad Pro 10.5”.*